 And that is the trouble with China’s approach generally.
 The government has environmental laws that exist only on paper; they do not seem to be enforced.
 China is signatory to the UN Convention on Biodiversity, and signatory to the UN Declaration on the Rights of Indigenous Peoples.
 But these appear to be worthless scraps of paper: China signs international agreements protecting the rights of indigenous peoples—and then turns around and sets about snuffing out their culture by taking them off their traditional lands.
 The real stewards of Tibet’s grasslands are the nomads—they are a major part of the solution, not part of the problem.

-—this material is excerpted and adapted from the author’s book, Meltdown in Tibet (Macmillan, 2014) and from his digital photobook, Tibet, Disrupted (Apple iBooks, 2016).
+—this material is excerpted and adapted from the author’s book, Meltdown in Tibet (Macmillan, 2014) and from his digital photobook, Tibet, Disrupted (Amazon Kindle and Apple iBooks).